Antarctica & Arctic

 Hike the best National Park trails of Arizona and Utah on this impressive walking tour.
 Zion, Bryce, Arches, Canyonlands and the Grand Canyon each offer unique landscapes, while our Monument Valley tour will be an unforgettable journey.

-7 hotel nights in twin share accommodation, 3 nights basic lodge, all transportation by private vehicle, services of two professional tour leaders for maximum support and flexibility and free wi-fi available in your vehicle.
+10 nights hotel accommodation, all transportation by private vehicle, services of two professional tour leaders for maximum support and flexibility and free wi-fi available in your vehicle.
 Please note all meals paid locally, maximum group size 12.

 Zion, Bryce, Arches, Canyonlands and Grand Canyon National Parks offer the best trails in the Southwest USA.
 Trek to the remote Havasupai Reservation with incredible waterfalls and enjoy the surreal landscapes in this hiker's paradise.
 Opt for a scenic flight over one of the world's most spectacular natural wonders, the magnificent Grand Canyon, or soak up the scenery at sunset.
 A Navajo guided back roads tour of Monument Valley and a night out in Las Vegas, completes this incredible walking holiday in the USA.

 Back to Texas & South West USA Tours

 Learn about the geological and environmental diversity of the southwest, with guided walks of Bryce Canyon National Park and Zion National Park.

 Experience life as a local Navajo, on a half day hike through Monument Valley.